 The ordinary general meeting of shareholders shall be held no later than three months from the last day of each business year and is normally held in June of each year.
 In addition, we may hold an extraordinary general meeting of shareholders whenever necessary.
-Notice for a general meeting of shareholders stating the place, the time and the purpose thereof must be given to each shareholder having voting rights (or, in the case of a non-resident shareholder, to its standing proxy or mailing address in Japan) at least two weeks prior to the date set for the meeting.
 The record date for an ordinary general meeting of shareholders is March 31 of each year.

-Pursuant to the amendments to the Companies Act with effect from September 1, 2022, which applies to all Japanese listed companies, including us, we will implement the electronic provision measures ("Electronic Provision") for the information contained in the reference materials, etc., for our general meetings of shareholders to be held on or after March 1, 2023.
-The related amendments to our articles of incorporation were approved at the ordinary general meeting of shareholders held on June 21, 2022.
-After the Electronic Provision goes into effect, the notice for a general meeting of shareholders must set forth the information in the reference materials, etc., for a general meeting of shareholders being provided through the Electronic Provision and the URL of the website used for the Electronic Provision, in addition to the place, the time and the purpose of the meeting.
-The information in the reference materials, etc., for a general meeting of the date three weeks prior to the date set for the meeting or the date on which the notice for the meeting is dispatched until the date on which three months have elapsed from the meeting.
+Under the Companies Act and our articles of incorporation, we shall take electronic provision measures (the "Electronic Provision") for the information contained in the reference materials, etc., for our general meetings of shareholders.

+The notice for a general meeting of shareholders must set forth the place, the time, the purpose thereof and the information in the reference materials, etc., for a general meeting of shareholders being provided through the Electronic Provision and the URL of the website used for the Electronic Provision, and must be given to each shareholder having voting rights (or, in the case of a non-resident shareholder, to its standing proxy or mailing address in Japan) at least two weeks prior to the date set for the meeting.
+The information in the reference materials, etc., for a general meeting of shareholders must be posted on a website from the earlier of the date three weeks prior to the date set for the meeting or the date on which the notice for the meeting is dispatched until the date on which three months have elapsed from the meeting.
 In general, any shareholder is entitled to request printed paper copies of the information in the reference materials, etc., for a general meeting of shareholders by the record date for voting rights of the relevant general meeting of shareholders.